This article has links to products and services we love, which we may make commission from.

-Assuming the worker in your life is a savvy saver and takes their own lunch to work, this vintage looking tin packed lunch box is a really nice alternative to a plastic box.
+Assuming the worker in your life is a savvy saver and takes their own lunch to work, a vintage-looking tin packed lunch box is a really nice alternative to a plastic box.

 For The Coffee Lover

-Stylish yet plastic-free, the KeepCup is one of the most popular zero waste items on the internet.
+Stylish yet plastic-free, the KeepCup US / UK is one of the most popular zero-waste items on the internet.

 For The Party Goer

-An alternative is a steel straw like this collapsible one which folds away into a small box.
+An alternative is a steel straw like this collapsible one US / UK which folds away into a small box.
 It comes with a cleaning stick too.

 Warning: people have a habit of taking your eco straws when you are not looking *heavy eye roll*.